mongodb/specifications/source/logging/logging.rst

 - If an Informational level is not available and Debug is, messages defined as Informational in a specification MUST be emitted at Debug level.
-- If a Trace level is not available, Trace messages MUST be omitted at Debug level.
+- If a Trace level is not available, Trace messages MUST be emitted at Debug level.

 Structured versus Unstructured Logging
 --------------------------------------